First Time Home Buyers

 With this, being pre qualified based on just the income amount may not be enough for an in-depth pre approval.

 Choosing the right real estate agent for your needs

 Your realtor should be someone you can relate to, trust and openly talk to about your needs.
 They should take the time to educate you throughout the home buying process and on the real estate market in your search area.

-Real estate agents can assist with arranging times to view homes, preparing the purchase agreement, reviewing the condo status certificate with you and your lawyer, arranging a home inspection and updating you on an important information that is going on in the area you are looking in.
+Real estate agents can assist with arranging times to view homes and to prepare the purchase agreement.
+Also they can assist you with reviewing the condo status certificate, arranging a home inspection and updating you on an important information that is going on in the area you are looking in.

-4) Making sure, if applicable, that there are conditions in your offer
+Making sure there are conditions in your offer (if applicable)

 Making an offer conditional upon a home inspection and mortgage financing is not only standard practice, it is a great way to protect yourself incase unforeseen challenges arise in obtaining financing or with the home itself.

-As many lenders will only do a basic scan of your application at time of pre approval review, the financing condition will give the lender time to do a complete review, an appraisal if needed, as well as the mortgage insurer review, if applicable.
+Many lenders will only do a basic scan of your application at time of pre approval review.
+The financing condition will give the lender time to do a complete review.
+Also time to complete an appraisal if needed as well as the mortgage insurer review, if applicable.

 Mortgage insurers (i.e. CMHC) will only review an application once an offer has been made and can override a lender’s decision.

 It is standing practice for a lender to confirm that you have 1.5% of your purchase price saved for closing costs.
 However your actual closing costs can vary from this number.
 With that, it’s important for first time home buyers to be prepared for these costs in order to avoid surprises on your closing date.